retched/Basic-Purchase-Orders/README.md

 ### What version of ZenCart does this module support?

 Only ZenCart versions 1.5.8 and onward.
-This module requires the customers group and group pricing functions which were only available ZenCArt 1.5.8 and onward.
+This module requires the customer group and group pricing functions, which were only available in ZenCart 1.5.8 and onward.

 |               |  Standard Install  |
 |---------------|:------------------:|